 - Despite remaining risks around the globe, we are generally positive about the path of economic growth.
-We broadly expect technology stocks to perform well as we move into 2014.
+We broadly expect science and technology stocks to perform well through the second half of 2014.

-- In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, mobility and biotechnology – around the world that we will be able to take advantage of given our geographic, sector and market cap flexibility.
+- In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, data, mobility and biotechnology – around the world that we will be able to take advantage of given our geographic, sector and market cap flexibility.

 - As always, we will carefully monitor the macroeconomic environment, but we continue to focus on bottom-up fundamental security analysis when seeking investment opportunities.

 Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Investing in companies involved in one specif ed sector may be more risky and i volatile than an investment with greater diversification.
 These and other risks are more fully described in the Fund's prospectus.